dylGray/dylans-web/README.md

 - 🎨 UI built with Tailwind CSS
 - 💻 Fully responsive and mobile-friendly
 - 🧩 Modular React components
-- 🤖 Toggle-able LLM's to chat with (in development)
+- 🤖 Toggle-able LLM's to chat with

+Currently, the chat supports toggling between two large language models:

+- **OpenAI GPT-3.5-Turbo**
+- **Google Gemini-1.5-Flash**

+More models will be available soon, once I pay for more credits...